CL-CHEN-Lab/OK-Seq/README.md

 6,log file ("_log.txt") that records all of the parameters you use and also the default setting information.

-7, text file ("_HMM.txt") that records all of the global optimal hidden states calculated by HMM Viterbi algorithm.
+7,HMM result text file ("_HMM.txt") that records all of the global optimal hidden states calculated by HMM Viterbi algorithm.

-8,text file ("_HMMpropa.txt") that records all of the previous state positions that caused the maximum local probability of a state by HMM posterior algorithm.
+8,HMM result text file ("_HMMpropa.txt") that records all of the previous state positions that caused the maximum local probability of a state by HMM posterior algorithm.

-9-12, generate 4 text files that records the genomic positions and also the other corresponding possibilities for the final identified optimal states:
+9-12, generate 4 result text files that records the genomic positions and also the other corresponding probabilities for the final identified optimal states:

 "_HMMsegments_IZ.txt" is for the replication initiation zone calling result.

 "_HMMsegments_TZ.txt" is for the replication termination zone calling result.

-"_HMMsegments_highFlatZone.txt" and "_HMMsegments_LowFlatZone.txt" are for the two replication intermediate zones calling results.
+"_HMMsegments_highFlatZone.txt" and "_HMMsegments_LowFlatZone.txt" are for the two replication intermediate (flat) zones calling results.

 ## Reference:

-Petryk N., Kahli M., d'Aubenton-Carafa Y., Jaszczsyzyn Y., Shen Y., Sylvain M., Thermes C., CHEN C.L., and Hyrien O..
+Petryk N., Kahli M., d'Aubenton-Carafa Y., Jaszczsyzyn Y., Shen Y., Sylvain M., Thermes C., CHEN C.L.#, and Hyrien O.# (#co-last authors).
 Replication landscape of the human genome.
-Nat Commun 7, 10208 (2016). https://doi.org/10.1038/ncomms10208
+Nat.
+Commun.
+7, 10208 (2016). https://doi.org/10.1038/ncomms10208

-A.Promonet, I. Padioleau, Y. Liu, L. Sanz, A. Schmitz1, M. Skrzypczak, A. Sarrazin, K. Ginalski, F. Chedin, M. Rowicka, C.L.
-Chen, Y.L.
-Lin and P. Pasero.
+Promonet A.*, Padioleau I.*, Liu Y.* (*co-first authors), Sanz L., Schmitz A., Skrzypczak M., Sarrazin A., Ginalski K., Chedin F., Rowicka  M., Chen C.L.#, Lin Y.L.# and Pasero P.# (#co-last authors).
 Topoisomerase 1 prevents R-loop mediated replication stress at transcription termination sites.
 Nat.
 Commun.
 Under revision.